LouLori/mmtk_integrator/README.md

 ./mmtk_install.sh
 ```

-then alias the developer python of MMTK and set up the library path in your shell, edit the *.bash_profile* at home directory:
+Alias the developer python of MMTK and set up the library path in your shell, edit the *.bash_profile* at home directory as following:

 ```
 alias pydev='"$HOME/.mmtk/bin/python" $*'